When Fourth-Down Gambles Pay Off—and When They Don't

 A BEARS OFFENSE THAT CAN MATCH THAT D?

 Good news and bad news on the Bears offense.
-The bad news is that coach Matt Nagy expects it could take more than two seasons to get the offensive operation to where he wants it around Mitch Trubisky.
-The good news is if what the football world saw Sunday is a sign of how Chicago will grow in the interim, and that the process in getting there might not be so painful after all.
+The bad news is that coach Matt Nagy expects it could take more than two seasons to get the offensive operation to where he wants it around Mitchell Trubisky.
+The good news is if what the football world saw Sunday is a sign of how Chicago will grow in the interim, then the process in getting there might not be so painful after all.

-Trubisky was nails Sunday—shredding the Bucs for 354 yards and six touchdowns on 19-of-26 passing, beating the Tampa Bay defense every which way en route to a 38-3 halftime edge and 48-10 win.
+Trubisky was nails on Sunday—shredding the Bucs for 354 yards and six touchdowns on 19-of-26 passing, beating the Tampa Bay defense every which way en route to a 38–3 halftime edge and 48–10 win.
 And really, as Nagy sees it, this represented just the beginning of how he and his offensive staff are starting to learn to call plays and build an offense around the 24-year-old, something he went through with Alex Smith during his years as Chiefs quarterbacks coach, then offensive coordinator.

 “You saw it in Kansas City, it was a good two-and-a-half years before you start really, truly feeling good not only as a player in the system, but as a coach too,” Nagy said late Sunday night, after getting home as his team’s bye begins.
 “I have to retrain my brain on how to call plays for Mitch, which is totally fine, but it’s something I have to do because he’s totally different than Alex.
 And that’s the fun part.